CyberStudioUnited/SoupFBF-Depricated-Old/README.md

 #5, type in npm start, then press enter,

+#6, if it failed, type in npm install, then press enter.

+#7, when its done, type in npm start, then press enter.

-#6, you will see another window open with localhost:3000
+#8, you will see another window open with localhost:3000

-#7, thats it.
+#9, thats it.